thomaspreece/OwnRecipes/docs/Troubleshooting.md

 Then probably your api can not connect to the db.
 Please double check your env-file (`.env.docker.production.api` when running via docker in production).
 The vars `MYSQL_DATABASE` and `MYSQL_ROOT_PASSWORD` are used to connect to the db, make sure they are correct.

 You may also want to check the terminal output for any errors during start.
 If you run the `quick-start.py`-script, then some errors may be hidden.
-Run the following command instead to get a more comprehensive output: `docker-compose -f docker-prod.yml -f docker-prod.override.yml -f docker-prod.version.yml restart`
+Run the following command instead to get a more comprehensive output: `docker compose -f docker-prod.yml -f docker-prod.override.yml -f docker-prod.version.yml restart`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>